 Absolutely.
 The state offers a wealth of online educational opportunities, such as Rivier University’s Online Bachelor’s in Business Administration and New England College’s Online Bachelor’s in Accounting.
 After you graduate, you may want to consider staying in New Hampshire to complete a master’s degree while you work in one of the state’s many growing fields.
-New Hampshire is rich in graduate school options, like the University of New Hampshire’s Master of Social Work and Southern New Hampshire University’s Online Master’s in Communication.
+New Hampshire is rich in online graduate school options, like the University of New Hampshire’s Online Master of Social Work and Southern New Hampshire University’s Online Master’s in Communication.

 The answer to this question depends on which college you attend.
-Some schools offer discounted rates for online courses, whereas others charge an additional fee for online courses to help cover the cost of software licenses, technical support, etc. For example, if you’d like to take online graduate classes at the University of New Hampshire, you’ll pay a per-semester technology fee starting at $26 for one to four credits and maxing out at $105 for nine to sixteen credits.
+Some schools offer discounted rates for online courses, whereas others charge an additional fee for online courses to help cover the cost of software licenses, technical support, etc.

 The cost of an online degree in New Hampshire depends on which institution you attend as well as the type of degree that you decide to pursue.
 For example, private schools are typically more expensive than public schools, and undergraduate degrees are usually more affordable than graduate degrees.
 Also, you’ll probably find yourself paying more for your degree if you major in a STEM field rather than the humanities.